 After successfully completing your Missouri foreign corporation registration, ongoing maintenance keeps your business in good standing.

 Maintaining good standing preserves your corporation's ability to enter contracts, defend lawsuits, and operate legally within the state.
-Companies that neglect compliance requirements face increasing penalties and potential forfeiture of their Certificate of Authority.
+Companies that neglect compliance requirements face increasing penalties and potential revocation of their Certificate of Authority.
 The key is implementing systems to track deadlines and ensure timely filings throughout your corporation's lifecycle in each jurisdiction.

 Most foreign corporations need three primary tax registrations in Missouri.